 Further and higher education: As an asylum seeker, you are not entitled to free third-level (university or college) education.
 Adults may have free access to adult literacy and English language classes.
-Information on English classes can be obtained from your local Vocational Education Committee (VEC) or local support group.
+Information on English classes can be obtained from your local Education and Training Board (ETB) or local support group.

 If you sought asylum after 26 July 1999, you are not entitled to work or attend vocational training.
 You may, however, become involved in voluntary community activities.

 Interpretation and translation services will be provided where necessary.